 8. Paid Advertising Landing Page

-For example, while scrolling through Facebook, I clicked on this ad from Airtable.
+For example, while scrolling through Instagram, I clicked on this ad from HubSpot's coming INBOUND convention.

-It also featured a live demo of the project management tool that instantly grabs my attention and shows rather than tells me why Airtable is different and valuable.
+It also featured a short description of the itinerary with visuals that instantly grab my attention and shows value rather than tells me why INBOUND is different and valuable.

 9. 404 Landing Page

-404s are never a good look, but it’s important you make them look as good as possible -- and work for you a little as well.
-Get creative with 404s, using humor to offset the error, and always direct your audience back to your homepage or other neutral landing page.
+404s are never a good look, but it’s important you make them look as good as possible — and work for you a little as well.
+Get creative with 404s, use humor to offset the error, and always direct your audience to your homepage or other neutral landing page.

 Then, put your 404 landing page to work as a lead generation tool.
 Take our own 404 page, here at HubSpot.
 We offer the user three options: visit our blog, learn more about our software, or sign up for a free demo.